hardisj/erinsaudiocorner/content/english/loudspeakers/Polk_r200.md

 ---
-title: "Aperion Audio Verus V8B 2-Way 8" Bookshelf Speaker Review"
+title: "Polk Reserve R200 Bookshelf Speaker Review"
-date: 2023-06-04
+date: 2023-06-10
 draft: false
 image: "https://cdn.shopify.com/s/files/1/0013/9716/2041/products/AperionaudioVerusConcert8BBookshelfSpeakerGlossCherry-10_4000x@2x.progressive.webp?v=1684284138"
-description : "Aperion Audio Verus 10"
+description : "Polk Reserve R200"
-Tags: ["Aperion Audio", "Aperion Audio","V8B", "Klippel", "Review", "Speaker", "aperion", "Aperion Audio Verus III", "uni-q", "Aperion Audio Bookshelf", "Q Acoustics In-Room Gold LCR review"]
+Tags: ["Polk Reserve R200", "Polk R200 Review","Polk Speakers", "Klippel", "Review", "Speaker", "loudspeaker", "Aperion Audio Verus III", "uni-q", "Aperion Audio Bookshelf", "Q Acoustics In-Room Gold LCR review"]
 ---

 ## Foreword / YouTube Video Review
-This pair of speakers was loaned to me by the manufacturer for review.
-I was not paid to conduct this review and the manufacturer has not seen this data before public release.
+This pair of speakers was loaned to me by a viewer, brand new in box.

 All my reviews are done on my own time with great care to give you all the best set of data and information I can provide in order to help you make a well-informed purchase decision.
 I offer this for free to all who are interested.
 In return, if you want to support this site please see the bottom of this review for ways you can help.
 It is greatly appreciated.

 The review on this website is a brief overview and summary of the objective performance of this speaker.
 It is not intended to be a deep dive.
 Moreso, this is information for those who prefer "just the facts" and prefer to have the data without the filler.
 The video below has more discussion with respect to the technical merits and subjective notes I had during my listening sessions.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/JzU9cxYMkKg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BzDClEAQsBU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <br>
 <br>

 ## Information

-Some specs from the manufacturer can be found [here](https://www.aperionaudio.com/collections/speakers/products/verus-iii-concert-v8b-8-bookshelf-speaker-pair?variant=717072172092556).
+Specs from the manufacturer can be found [here](https://www.polkaudio.com/en-us/product/bookshelf-speakers/reserve-r200).
-* Product Weight:	28 lbs/12.7 Kgs each
-* Frequency Response:	(+/- 3dB) 30-35,000 Hz
-* Impedance:	6 Ohms
-* Sensitivity:	88 dB
-* Power Range:	150-300 Watts
-* Recommended Amplifer Power:	20-150 Watts
-* Tweeter:	1.1" Custom Aperion ASR Tweeter with ferrofluid
-* Woofer:	8" Woven Kevlar Long-Throw Woofer
-* Driver Configuration:	2-Way
-* Enclosure Type:	Anti-Resonant, Internally Braced, Rear Ported
-* Product Dimensions:	17" H x 10.6" W x 13" D/433mm H x 269mm W x 330mm D
-* Placement Location	Front L/R Speakers

-Retail is $1499/pair USD.
+Retail cost if $750/pair USD.

 <br>
 <br>